Once you have activated your license head over to Bricks → Settings and select the post types you want to edit with Bricks.

-Tip: While you could write your blog posts with Bricks, it’s best to create a Bricks template for your blog post layout, and write your blog posts in WordPress as usual.
+Tip: While you could write your blog posts with Bricks, it’s best to create a Bricks template for your blog post layout, and write your blog posts in the WordPress editor as usual.

-To enter the builder click the Edit with Bricks link when hovering over the page title in your WordPress dashboard, which starts loading the builder:
+To enter the builder, click the Edit with Bricks link when hovering over the post title in your WordPress dashboard:

 WP Admin Bar

 You’ll also find an Edit with Bricks link in the admin bar.
 When editing with Gutenberg and you don’t see the admin bar, make sure you’ve disabled Gutenberg’s “Fullscreen mode”.